Linuxfabrik/monitoring-plugins/procs/README.md

+# Overview

+We recommend to run this check every minute.

 Why does the check most of the time shows "1 running (ps)"?

 This is due to the fact that the check calls `ps` with some parameters to fetch the current process list.
 In other words, `ps` is in state `R` ("running") while fetching the process list.
 Like `top` we take this into account and do not ignore its own call.